paladp/cs203-S2019-assessment/assessment.md

   * A = Explains what requirements have been specified in enough detail to convey the most important information
-  * G = Documentation and definitions are well written and gives other team members
+  * G = Documentation and definitions are well written and gives other team members an informed idea of the process
   * E = The software engineer displayed highly detailed, elaborate, and complete documentation, definition, and maintenance in the given design process
 * Software architecture
   * N = There is no consideration to the structure or organization of the project
-  * I = There are small amounts of structure to the code where it may or may not run correctly, and the master branch is broken
+  * I = There are small amounts of structure to the system
-  * A = There is a blueprint for the software system that lacks completion, and the master branch is not broken
+  * A = There is a blueprint for the software system that lacks completion
-  * G = There is a completed blueprint for the software system and a working master branch
+  * G = There is a completed blueprint for the software system
-  * E = The software system contains high-level structures that contain software elements in a complex and complete blueprint of the software system, and the master branch has no errors and contains completed code
+  * E = There is a completed detailed blueprint for all elements of the software system including detailed documentation
 * Software design
   * N = No attempt to create a design
   * I = Initial steps are taken to conceptualize, frame, and implement systems